sergedja/alx-low_level_programming/0x02-functions_nested_loops/README.md

-0x02.
+*a readme for 0x02.
 C - Functions, nested loops